-Human tissue products have been regulated by the FDA since 1993.
-These regulations are designed to ensure that sound, high quality practices are followed to prevent the introduction, transmission or spread of communicable disease.
+Human tissue product regulations are designed to ensure that sound, high quality practices are followed to prevent the introduction, transmission or spread of communicable disease.
 Among other things, the regulations require that companies that recover, process, store, label, package or distribute HCT/Ps register with the FDA.
 In addition, regulations provide criteria that must be met for donors to be eligible to donate tissues and is referred to as the "Donor Eligibility" rule.
 Regulations also govern the processing and distribution of the tissues and are often referred to as the "Current Good Tissue Practices" ("cGTP") regulations.